MUNICH and The BAVARIAN REGION, GERMANY 9 Days

 DAY 6

-• At street level, Schmiedgasse is one of Rothenburg’s
+Romantic Road.
+At street level, Schmiedgasse is a

-most popular areas, with many great shops and restaurants.
+busy area in Rothenburg with many shops and restaurants.

 DAY 7

-• Embark to Bamberg, a Unesco World Heritage town.
+Embark on Bamberg, a Unesco World Heritage town.

-• With its cobblestone streets, arches over the Regnitz river, and the Old Town Hall featuring external murals and
+With its cobblestone streets, and the Old Town Hall featuring external murals and half-timbered architecture.

 DAY 8